Magnus167/jarPhys/README.md

 **For me personally, a tool like this is helpful during exams/quizzes/tests or when trying to lookup material from a vague memory.
 A great advantage is being able to search for questions without worrying about not finding "exact" matches.**
 If you're worried about being penalized for using jarPhys (or similar programs), don't be!
-For open book exams
+You're allowed to!
+Check [this section for further details](https://github.com/Magnus167/jarPhys/blob/main/README.md#am-i-allowed-to-use-jarphys-for-open-book-exams).

 At some point, I'll make a complete browser run downloadable app, but for now this is it.
 The name itself is a coinage from the combination Tony Stark's **Jar**vice bot, and **Phy**sics (*the sad hell in which we are united*).